 Behind the scenes, these emails are all sent using a built-in WordPress function: wp_mail().

 The wp_mail() function uses the PHP function mail() to send emails from your website.

 The Problem With the mail() Function

-The mail() function is a built-in, default PHP function that enables the sending of email.
+The mail() function is a built-in, default PHP function that enables sending emails.

-It’s a very simple, easy to use function — which can actually be a big problem.
+It’s a very simple, easy to use function, but can actually be a big problem.

 In fact, it’s so notoriously hackable that some hosts have even disabled the use of the mail() function altogether.